matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

     return dagger.gradle().build()
 ```

-We can call this function on our local module and see that it indeeds uses the Gradle module to perform a build (it failed because, fortunately, we are not in a directory with a Gradel service):
+When we call this function on our module and we can see that it indeeds uses the Gradle module to perform a build (it failed because, fortunately, we are not writing Java):

 ![the output of the dagger call build command that failed to build a Gradle service](/images/gradle-build.png)

 ### Building our CI

-Since Dagger modules can be reused and we can find all modules in the Daggerverse lets see if someone already built for us a Pulumi module:
+Since Dagger modules can be reused and we can find all modules in the Daggerverse lets see if someone already built a Pulumi module:

 ![the Daggerverse website showing that there is no module for pulumi](/images/pulumi-not-found.png)